ylu8888/SeaFair/README.md

 **Full-stack platform to visualize & predict U.S. election results if the FRA would lessen Gerrymandering in Congressional elections**

-* Users may view fully interactive map at state, district, precinct, and county levels
+* Users can view fully interactive map at state, district, precinct, and county levels

 * Simulate 10,000+ elections with the SeaWulf HPC Cluster utilizing the MGGG Recom Algorithm